 You can get there by train from the Lunigiana.
 After the train stops at Pontremoli it leaves Tuscany for the Emilia Romagna province of Parma.
 You don’t see much of it; the train mainly sways through long tunnels before emerging into the sunlight in the Val Taro right before the village of Borgotaro.

 The town of around 8000 people is jammed with gastronomic treasures during the late September festival, including early truffles and the vaunted porcini.
 Borgotaro is home to what many believe are the best, il fungo di Borgotaro.

 18 bars participate in bringing you the traditional food, drink, and porcini.

 And that’s what we’ve come to see.

 Here’s Some Food From the Trattoria Al Fondo

 What?
 Bacon and Fries?
 No, that’s not right. pancetta and fried porcini caps is more like it, and boy did they go together like nobody’s business!

-The last day of the festival is today.
-Plan for next year.
+Plan a trip for the Fiera del Fungo di Borgotaro in late September.
 Really.
 I got me a real nice donkey salami.
 You don’t get that every day.